ArtyomPanfutov/countdown-bot/README.md

 # The Countdown Bot for Telegram

-Could be used for calculating time for future events.
+Could be used for calculating the remainin time for future events.

 ## Environment:
   Could be run in a docker container.
 Requires a running RDBMS(postgers)